8 Easy Tofu Marinade Recipes in Minutes

 Tofu has a very bland taste on its own, but it quickly soaks up flavors from marinades and spices that can really liven it up.

-There are many different marinades that can be used with tofu, but whichever one you use, the tofu will need a little prep work first, so let me explain.
+There are many different marinades that can be used with tofu like this oil-free teriyaki sauce and my homemade Asian oil-free sauce.
+Whichever one you use, the tofu will need a little prep work first, so let me explain.

 What kind of tofu to use?

 For grilling, baking, and stir-fries, you’ll want to use a firm or extra firm Chinese tofu that is usually found in the produce or cold section of most grocery stores.
-If you aren’t familiar with the different types of tofu, this article, Easy Tofu Recipe, can help answer a lot of questions.
+If you aren’t familiar with the different types of tofu, our guide for cooking with tofu can help answer a lot of questions.

 Basically, Chinese tofu is usually much firmer, whereas Japanese tofu is more soft and smooth and suitable for creams, sauces, and desserts.
 This article, Easy Vegan Tofu Recipes, has even more information about the different types of tofu and some great tofu recipes.